-If a binary wheel package is not available for your platform, the source package will be downloaded, compiled, and the resulting binary installed.
+Note: if a binary wheel package is not available for your platform, the source package will be downloaded instead.
+This will be compiled and the resulting binary installed.

-- Add Oracle 12.2, 12.1 or 11.2 client libraries to your operating system library search path such as PATH on Windows or LD_LIBRARY_PATH on Linux.
+- Add Oracle 12.2, 12.1 or 11.2 client libraries to your operating system library search path such as PATH on Windows or LD\LIBRARY\PATH on Linux.
 On macOS move the files to ~/lib or /usr/local/lib. - If your database is remote, then download and unzip the client libraries from the free Oracle Instant Client "Basic" or "Basic Light" package for your operating system architecture.